SemanticMediaWiki/SemanticMediaWiki/src/Elastic/README.md

 It is recommended to use:

 - ES 6+ due to improvements to its [sparse field][es:6] handling
-- ES hardware with "... machine with 64 GB of RAM is the ideal sweet spot, but 32 GB and 16 GB machines are also common ..." as noted in [elasticsearch guide][es:hardware]
+- ES hardware with "... machine with 64 GB of RAM is the ideal sweet spot, but 32 GB and 16 GB machines are also common ..." as noted in the [elasticsearch guide][es:hardware]

 ### Why Elasticsearch?